-Kodi is a great way to make your TV smart.
-It's the continuation of XBMC, a free and open-source application that is a great media player and complete replacement for just about any other media-centric software.
+Kodi is the continuation of XBMC, a free and open-source application that is a great media player and a complete replacement for any other media-centric software.
 It's not a streaming server or DVR.
 It's the software you use to watch video content and listen to music through any screen with an HDMI connection.

-Several of those operating system platforms also work really well on the Raspberry Pi.
+Several operating system platforms also work really well on the Raspberry Pi.
 A marriage of the two makes for a cheap media center that's easy to set up and has all the features you'll find on expensive alternatives.
-It's a DIY project that anyone can do and the results are incredible.
+It's a DIY project that anyone can do, and the results are incredible.

 - A case of some sort

 - A power supply

 - A microSD card with an adapter to plug it into your computer